Issue #430

 The newly discovered Lindquist photos brought to light exciting details about the mysterious apparatus.
 The square uses an extension spring, like the neck stretcher and toe gizmo.
 The spring, however, is stretched not by pulling on the sides, but by squeezing them, similarly to the hand tensometer, which had also disappeared from public view for many decades but is enjoying a recent revival.
 The magic circle, in contrast, uses steel bands that act like compression springs.
 Of Joe’s apparatus, only the foot corrector and the magic circle do not use extension springs.

 When I first saw the Lindquist photos, I thought it would be simple and “fun” to recreate the Magic Square.
 (I must admit that now I chuckle at the naiveté).
 Breaking out my ruler, I “guesstimated” the dimensions by comparing the square to the neck stretcher and magic circle in the photo.
 I contacted the Spanish Pilates equipment maker, Arregon Pilates, which is run by a dynamic mother/daughter duo and was one of the first companies to produce classical Pilates equipment in Europe.
 This was not Arregon’s first foray into reviving extinct archival Pilates equipment at my behest.
 They had recently produced an interpretation of the Divana (an apparatus combining a mat, small barrel and reformer), as well as a wunda chair with swiveling archival handles.
 I knew that they were as passionate about the Pilates method and its history as I was.
 I sent them what I thought were accurate(ish) measurements, although they examined the photos to produce their own conclusions.
 It soon became clear that making Pilates equipment was not the “simple” endeavor that I imagined.
 It took months to produce a first prototype.
 The mechanism was infinitely more intricate than anticipated and developing the proper spring tension was an arduous task.
+Unlike the neck stretcher or other apparatus, the differences in tension did not merely result in an easier or more difficult workout; the square would not work at all if the tension wasn’t right.
+Additionally, the assembly was complicated, expensive and time-consuming.
+Arregon produced several prototypes, but they were not perfect, and we were striving for perfection.

 A former corporate finance lawyer (let’s be honest, not a particularly talented one), Rebekah Le Magny woke up one morning (figuratively, because she had pulled yet another all-nighter) and decided that stinky negotiating rooms and making the rich richer was no longer the life she wanted to lead.
 She got certified to teach pilates by Romana Kryzanowska, had a few dozen children (well, four) and has been teaching for over ten years in Paris.
 She is also certified to teach vinyasa and hatha yoga and teaches pilates and yoga in her “intimate” (tiny)home studio, Atelier R Pilates Yoga in Saint Maur des Fossés, just outside of Paris.
 When she is not teaching, she enjoys running, swimming, reading (check out The Pilates Book Review and Discussion Club) and trying to figure out ways to feed her family without cooking.
 She is still a miserable negotiator who cannot even negotiate adequate computer time with her kids.
 For more information, check out her Facebook page, Atelier R Pilates Yoga and website, www.pilatesyoga-saintmaur.fr.